JRetza/craft-foundation-6/README.md

 - save hours of time in front-end development
 - get live previews in the browser while developing without ever hitting reload (browser-sync)

-You can get Foundation 6 a plethora of ways, we'll use the foundation-cli for this.
+You can get Foundation 6 a plethora of ways, we'll use the [foundation-cli](http://foundation.zurb.com/sites/docs/installation.html) for this.

-You can `$ npm install --global foundation-cli` and then use this starter kit
+You can `$ npm install --global foundation-cli` then `$ foundation new` and use this starter kit in your newly initialized dir

 or

-You can grab/setup Foundation 6 one of the many [other ways](http://foundation.zurb.com/sites/docs/installation.html) and copy over the `_settings.scss` file into your `/src/` directory yourself.
+You can grab/setup Foundation 6 one of the many [other ways](http://foundation.zurb.com/sites/docs/installation.html#manual-setup) and copy over the `_settings.scss` file into your `/src/` directory yourself.

 **Foundation Install Docs**:
 [Foundation Installation Guide](http://foundation.zurb.com/sites/docs/installation.html)